nycjv321/nycjv321.github.io/_posts/2020-01-07-testing-pyramid-services-pt1.md

 * end-to-end testing (those are a lot of functions 😄)
 * testing your backend's internal _service_ layer mocking out a database (or not)

 This ambigiouty is a double edged sword.
-Ultimately, it's up to you the software practitioner to define what they mean to you and your team.
+Ultimately it's up to you, the software practitioner, to define what they mean to you and your team.

 I tend to treat integration tests as slimmed down system tests where my tests functiotn as codified contracts at api boundries.
 I design my test's "plumbing" in such a way where I swap out unreliable and non-determistic components with ones that adhere to those component's contract's and are test-friendly implementations that allow my teammates to more efficienly test functionality and workflows without having to always test the non-deterministic and complex nature of the systems.
 Those unreliable and non-deterministic components are tested in isolation and their _interesting_ behaviors is understood and documented.
 But we don't allow their _interesting_ behavior to adjust our approach to testing the rest of our apps.